Your blood's ability to clot helps keep you alive. Without it, every shaving nick and paper cut could turn into a medical emergency.

 If you do need more tests for DVT, you could get:

 Duplex ultrasound.
 This painless imaging test doesn’t have radiation the way an X-ray does.
 It uses sound waves to create a picture of your legs.
-The doctor spreads warm gel on your skin, then rubs a wand over the area where she thinks the clot is.
+The doctor spreads warm gel on your skin, then rubs a wand over the area where they think the clot is.
 The wand sends sound waves into your body.
 The echoes go to a computer, which makes pictures of your blood vessels and sometimes the blood clots.
 A radiologist or someone who’s specially trained has to look at the images to explain what's going on.

 For a pulmonary embolism, you might also get: